Anmol Kabra

 - following Formula 1 and motorsports

-- reading books, magazines, newspapers, research papers — mostly non-fiction these days
+- reading books, newspapers, and research papers — mostly high-fantasy and non-fiction these days